 The singer, former NFLer and Viking, who describes himself as "6-4 and a slim, slim 300 pounds," said his childhood was punctuated by other forms of bullying.
-That is why he has gotten involved in anti-bullying, a cause that he will promote July 11, his birthday, with a free concert from 2-5 p.m. at Calhoun Square.
+That is why he has become an anti-bullying activist, a cause that he will promote July 11, his birthday, with a free concert from 2-5 p.m. at Calhoun Square.

 "It's not a fundraiser, nobody is making any money.
 Everybody — Georgie Porgie, Jamecia Bennett, OutFront Minnesota, Chris Egert, Dan Riggs — is donating their time.
 It's just a time where we can come together, listen to great music, hear some great testimonials and be empowered.
 That's what I do now.
 I go around the country and speak on homophobia and force and hate," said Tuaolo, who announced that he was gay after retiring from the NFL.
 "What inspires me to do this is all the kids I have come across who are victims of being bullied.
-For me, when you put something on the table for people to talk about, that's when the healing starts.
-That's when people get educated, that's where awareness comes.
-That's what we are doing, empowering people who are victims of hate."
+For me, when you put something on the table for people to talk about, that's when the healing starts."

-There are two especially interesting aspects of this interview.
-There is astounding information about Tuaolo's inability to get in touch with Michael Sam, who could have used Esera's insights before flaming out in the NFL and now apparently the CFL.
+Two aspects of this interview are especially interesting.
+There is Tuaolo's inability to get in touch with Michael Sam, who could have used Esera's insights before flaming out in the NFL and now apparently the CFL.
 And there is a precious story about the tenacity of Tuaolo's mother and a papaya tree.

 Q: I assume you were too big as a child to be bullied?

 A: [Laughter] Yeah, but [long pause] I was bullied in other ways.
 I was molested and I was beaten.
-So it was one of those things where I know how it feels to be neglected, degraded, to not feel as if you have any self-worth.
-That's my personal goal.
+So it was one of those things where I know how it feels to be neglected, degraded, to not feel as if you have any self worth.
 I don't want any child to feel the way I felt.
 I know I come across as this big dude, but I'm one of the lucky ones who fought through.
 There are a lot of kids who don't.